 Scientists discovered C. diff in 1935, but they didn't recognize it as the major cause of antibiotic-associated diarrhea until 1978.
 The rise of C. diff in the 1970s was triggered by the widespread use of the antibiotic clindamycin.
-Over the next 20 years, broad-spectrum antibiotics in the penicillin and cephalosporin families fueled the C. diff epidemic, and in the early years of this century, fluoroquinolone antibiotics were linked to a new and more dangerous hypervirulent strain of C. diff.
+Over the next 20 years, broad-spectrum antibiotics continued to fuel the C. diff epidemic.

 C. diff is classified as an anaerobic bacterium because it thrives in the absence of oxygen.
 Like its cousins, the Clostridia that cause tetanus, botulism, and gas gangrene, C. diff passes through a life cycle in which the actively dividing form transforms itself into the spore stage.
 Spores are inert and metabolically inactive, so they don't cause disease.
 At the same time, though, spores are very tough and sturdy; they are hard to kill with disinfectants, and they shrug off even the most powerful antibiotics.